Sigmmma/c20/src/content/h3/guides/shaders/pbr-shader/readme.md

 # Step 4: Converting a Normal Map

 Make sure to identify what type of Normal map you have.
-Halo 3 uses DirectX normals and does not need to be converted to work with the engine.
+Halo 3 uses DirectX normals and those do not need to be converted to work with the engine.
 Simply save the normal as a .TIF in your asset's bitmaps folder and you will be good to go.

-However, you have an OpenGL normal map, you will need to do the following:
+However, if you have an OpenGL normal map, you will need to do the following:

 Conversion Steps
 1. Open up your OpenGL Normal map in your photo editing program.